-Students must have a high school diploma or equivalent in order to pursue a degree program at SUNY Sullivan, as outlined on our admissions processes website.
+Students must have a high school diploma or equivalent in order to pursue a degree program at SUNY Sullivan, as outlined in our admissions processes.
 Absent a high school diploma, an equivalent can be pursued:

 - By obtaining a High School Equivalency diploma, as is offered at our partner Sullivan County BOCES or similar comparable location; or

 - By providing a high school equivalency from the student’s home school district, as outlined below.

 Students who are of the age of compulsory secondary school attendance in New York State (or their home states) must submit:

 - An Individualized Home Instruction Plan (IHIP), which outlines the 4 year high school course of instruction that the student is fulfilling

 - An letter of permission from the home school district’s superintendent that certifies the student’s IHIP as the equivalent of the four-year high school course of instruction (and as such, giving approval for the IHIP)

 Such candidates are required to interview with the Vice President of Academic and Student Affairs prior to enrollment.

 Students who are older than the age of compulsory secondary school attendance in New York State (or their home states) must submit one of the following:

 - A letter of permission from the home school district’s superintendent that certifies completion of a program that is an equivalent of the school’s four-year high school course of instruction; or